canonical/checkbox/docs/tutorial/using-checkbox/installing_checkbox.rst

 If your screen is similar to this one, rejoice!
 You can start using Checkbox!
 For now you can close it using ``Ctrl+C``.

-You may have noticed that this tutorial has guided you to install a specific version of
-Checkbox: ``checkbox22``.
-We offer more, please refer to :ref:`ref_which_snap` to know which one you should use.